-- 58. Canada's child welfare program should have included and prioritized preventative measures in the provision of child and family services to Indigenous children, and Canada should have sufficiently funded those measures.
-Reasonable efforts should have been made prior to the apprehension of First Nations, Inuit and Métis children to have the child continue to reside with their parents or with another adult member of the child's family.
+- 48. Canada's child welfare program should have included and prioritized preventative measures in the provision of child and family services to Indigenous children, and Canada should have sufficiently funded those measures.
+Reasonable efforts should have been made-prior to the apprehension of First Nations, Inuit and Métis children-to have the child continue to reside with their parents or with another adult member of the child's family.
 Canada failed to do so.
 Preventative measures were not prioritized by Canada, nor were they sufficiently funded.
 Reasonable efforts were not made, prior to apprehension, to keep First Nations, Inuit and Métis children and youth with their parents or grandparents or other adult members of their family.
-And, in many cases, no such efforts were made. - 59.
-Indigenous children, youth and families were treated differently than non-Indigenous children, youth and families in Canada. - 60.
+And, in many cases, no such efforts were made. - 49.
+Indigenous children, youth and families were treated differently than non-Indigenous children, youth and families in Canada. - 50.
 Canada's conduct was systemic and lasted for decades.
-Canada's acts and omissions and those of its servants eradicated caused a near complete loss of the language, culture and heritage of First Nations Status Indian, Non-Status Indian, Inuit and Métis children and youth in care, caused them to lose, wholly or in substantial part, their a Aboriginal identity, and in doing so caused them ongoing harm.
-Canada's Indigenous child welfare program promoted the cultural assimilation of First Nations, Inuit and Métis children and youth. - 61.
+Canada's acts and omissions and those of its servants eradicated the language, culture and heritage of First Nations Status Indian, Non-Status Indian, Inuit and Métis children and youth in care, caused them to lose their aboriginal identity, and in doing so caused them ongoing harm.
+Canada's Indigenous child welfare program promoted the cultural assimilation of First Nations, Inuit and Métis children and youth. - 51.
 It also caused significant and ongoing harm to First Nations, Inuit and Métis the parents and grandparents whose children and youth were taken.
 In many cases, these parents and grandparents never saw their children and grandchildren again.